 …

-If the Status Code in the MLME-EPCSPRIACCESSENABLE.response primitive is equal to SUCCESS, the receiving AP MLD STA shall set the state of the EPCS priority access to enabled for the requesting non-AP MLD.
+If the Status Code in the MLME-EPCSPRIACCESSENABLE.response primitive is equal to SUCCESS, the receiving AP MLD shall set the state of the EPCS priority access to enabled for the requesting non-AP MLD.

 The receiving AP MLD may include the Priority Access Multi-Link element in the EPCS Priority Access Enable Response frame to provide the EDCA parameter set(s) and/or the MU EDCA parameter set(s) that the initiating EPCS non-AP MLD will employ on the corresponding links.